 - A. Terminal pay shall be granted to an employee at retirement or to his/her beneficiary if service is terminated by death.
 "Retirement" shall mean eligibility for retirement benefits under the Florida Retirement System (FRS), at normal retirement or disability retirement as provided by law.
 Evidence of service retirement shall be determined by a signed copy of the "Application for Service Retirement."
 Evidence of disability retirement shall be determined by a statement of disability from the retirement office.
 Payment for such terminal pay benefits shall be as follows: - 1.
-Retirement: Subsequent to six (6) years of service in Pinellas County School System, the employee shall receive payment for unused accrued sick leave under the following formula:
+Termination by retirement or death: The employee or the employee's beneficiary shall receive payment for unused sick leave based upon the following formula: